Shobu Kapoor

-Shobu Kapoor is an Indian British actress.
+Shobu Kapoor (born May 1961) is a British actress.
 She is most notable for playing the role of Gita Kapoor, the long-suffering wife of market trader Sanjay (Deepak Verma), in the BBC soap opera EastEnders from 1993 to 1998.

 Early life

 Shobu Kapoor was born in India.
 She attended the University of Mumbai, where she earned her Master of Arts in Literature in 1986.
 She immigrated to the United Kingdom in 1988.
 Kapoor trained at Drama Studio London.

 Career

 After leaving Eastenders, Kapoor appeared in the 2002 film Bend It Like Beckham and the TV series The Bill (2004).
 She has also been in Chicken Tikka Masala (2005), Casualty (2005) and Doctors, where she appeared as five characters between 2000 and 2006.

 In 2006, she appeared in the BBC drama Banglatown Banquet and the Irish RTÉ soap Fair City (as Talayeh Kirmani).
 In 2007, she played the minor role of Umi in the Channel 4 drama Shameless.
 In 2008, she appeared in "Journey's End", the series four finale of Doctor Who, where her character perished at the hands of the Daleks.

 Other film roles include Taj's mother in Van Wilder: The Rise of Taj (2006) and Mrs Khan in Mischief Night (2006).
 She portrayed the mother of Meredith Kercher in the TV film Amanda Knox: Murder on Trial in Italy (2011).

 Kapoor played the roles of Shazia Malik in the BBC Asian Network radio soap Silver Street and Razia Khan in the BBC sitcom Citizen Khan.

 In 2013, she co-founded the independent film and television company, Roman Candle Productions, with Annetta Laufer.
 She worked there, producing short films until she left in 2016.

 In 2015, she made a guest appearance in the CBBC show Hank Zipzer.
 That year, Kapoor was announced as part of the cast of Anthony Horowitz's play Dinner with Saddam on the West End.

 In 2020, Kapoor appeared in The Other One as Mishti.

 In 2021, she appeared in Casualty playing Mona Nadkarni, a 'friend' of Dr Rashid Masum's family, who was brought into the emergency department by Rash's father.
 She made an appearance in Greg Davies' BBC comedy The Cleaner the same year.

 In 2022, she appeared as Lady Sheffield in the second season of Netflix's historical fiction-romance show Bridgerton.
 Kapoor joined the cast of the 2022 television film adaption of David Walliams' children's book Gangsta Granny Strikes Again!
+She has also featured in Gangsta Granny, the prequel got popular so she reprised her role in the sequel.

 She appeared as Fatima Khan in Nida Manzoor's action comedy film Polite Society (2023).